 You MUST ring the hospital:

-* If you feel your baby’s movements are much less than what you normally expect
+- If you feel your baby’s movements are much less than what you normally experience